Sienna is different to your typical nail polish, so we thought it might be a good idea to get into the nitty-gritty of how we do things.

 It is worth mentioning that Sienna polish has never contained Benzophenone-1, a known endocrine disrupter.
 Some of the polishes labelled X-free still include it in their formulas, so when in doubt, check the ingredients list.

 Why doesn’t Sienna use glitter?

-When washed down the drain, glitter breaks into smaller pieces and becomes a subset of marine plastic litter known as microplastics.
-Microplastics, which measure less than five millimetres in length, are found throughout the world’s oceans, ‘coating’ the water as a type of insulation and ingested by marine animals from plankton through to whales.
-It has been documented that when collected in their stomachs, glitter can cause seabirds to die of starvation.
+When washed down the drain, glitter breaks into smaller pieces and becomes a subset of marine plastic litter.
+This plastic litter is found throughout the world’s oceans, ‘coating’ the water and has been documented that when collected in their stomachs, glitter can cause seabirds to die of starvation.
 No thank you.